Hypnotriod/streamer/README.md

 # Usage
 Typical usage would be a real-time asynchronous video, audio, telemetry, e.t.c. data streaming distribution.
 Where the number of the consumers can vary over time.
-Designed with [circular data buffer](https://en.wikipedia.org/wiki/Circular_buffer) approach in mind.
-Where the data buffer can be alocated beforehand.
-And devided into reusable chunks/packets.
+Designed with [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) approach in mind.
+The data buffer can be allocated once and reuse, offloading the garbage collector.
-The idea of buffer `overrun` is introduced.
-If some of the `consumers` can no longer keep up with the `streamer`, data packets are being dropped for that particular `consumer` and `overrun` counter is incremented.
+To avoid situations where the `Streamer` broadcasting may be blocked by some `Consumers` because their channel is full, the idea of ​​buffer `overflow` is introduced.
+If some of the `Consumers` can no longer keep up with the `Streamer`, data packets are being dropped for that particular `Consumer` and `overrun` counter is incremented.
+If the number of dropped packets exceeds the `Streamer` buffer size, the `Consumer` will be closed by the `Streamer`.

 # Example
 ```Go